-- (a) Shallow lakes are strongly affected by wind and wave active.
-In spite of this fact they may be stratified at least for short periods.
-This has significant consequences for the ecological system. - (b) Wind is a stochastic "impact" and a primary forcing function.
-Wave action is also a stochastic process and has an important influence on mixing. - (c) Mass transport processes along the verticle axis are of great importance, especially for the exchange of nutrients between the water body and the sediments. - (d) Binding and movement of nutrients in the sediments plays an important role in the cycling of matter and in bioproduction.
-The release of nutrients from sediments has (significantly through fish at the bottom) a direct influence on the entire water column.
+- They are strongly affected by wind and wave action.
+In spite of this, they may be stratified at least for short periods.
+This has significant consequences for the ecological system. - Wind is a stochastic "impact" and a primary forcing function.
+Wave action is also a stochastic process and has an important influence on mixing. - Mass transport processes along the vertical axis are of great importance, especially for the exchange of nutrients between the water body and the sediments. - Binding and movement of nutrients in the sediments plays an important role in the cycling of matter and in bioproduction.
+The release of nutrients from sediments has (significantly through fish at the bottom) direct influence on the entire water column.

-(e) The water body and type of sediments may also show horizontal gradients.
+- The water body and type of sediments may also show horizontal gradients.